-Pep Guardiola was pleased with City’s 3-1 win over Swansea but said the final pass from his attacking midfielders could have cost his side their perfect record.
+Pep Guardiola was pleased with City’s 3-1 win over Swansea but said the final pass from his attacking midfielders almost cost his side their perfect record.

 “We didn’t create a lot of clear chances – we created a lot of ‘almost’ chances but our final pass wasn’t good enough today.